Sri Lanka national cricket team

 T20I kit

-The Sri Lanka men's national cricket team, (Sinhala: ශ්රී ලංකා ජාතික ක්රිකට් කණ්ඩායම, romanized: Shri Lanka Jathika Krikat Kandayama; Tamil: இலங்கை தேசிய கிரிக்கெட் அணி) nicknamed The Lions,[8] represents Sri Lanka in men's international cricket.
-It is a Full Member of the International Cricket Council (ICC) with Test, One-Day International (ODI) and T20 International (T20I) status.[9]
-The team first played international cricket (as Ceylon) in 1926–27 and became an associate member of ICC in 1965.
-They were later awarded Test status in 1981, which made Sri Lanka the eighth Test cricket-playing nation.
+The Sri Lanka men's national cricket team, (Sinhala: ශ්රී ලංකා ජාතික ක්රිකට් කණ්ඩායම, romanized: Shri Lanka Jathika Crikat Kandayama; Tamil: இலங்கை தேசிய கிரிக்கெட் அணி) nicknamed The Lions,[10] represents Sri Lanka in men's international cricket.
+It is a full Member of the International Cricket Council (ICC) with Test, One-Day International (ODI) and T20 International (T20I) status.
+The team first played first class cricket (as Ceylon) in 1926–27 and became an associate member of the ICC in 1965.
+They made their international debut in the 1975 Cricket World Cup and were later awarded the Test status in 1981, which made Sri Lanka the eighth Test cricket-playing nation.
 The team is administered by Sri Lanka Cricket.

 Sri Lanka's national cricket team achieved considerable success beginning in the 1990s, rising from underdog status to winning the Cricket World Cup in 1996, under the captaincy of Arjuna Ranatunga.
 Since then, the team has continued to be a force in international cricket.
 The Sri Lankan cricket team reached the finals of the 2007 and 2011 Cricket World Cups consecutively.
 They ended up being runners-up on both occasions.[10]